-Tuition Fees and Financial Regulations Too structure in ac
+23 Tuition Fees and Financial Regulations

 Ajman University (AU) operates on a fully credit-based fee structure in addition to other fees.

 The university may reserve the right to increase the tuition and other fees, up to 10% per academic year when deemed necessary.